Kryxan/Proxmox-Bluetooth/README.md

 I wanted to add Bluetooth to my much-neglected Home Assistant setup.
 I'm running Proxmox on a laptop with insufficient resources, but like 2w average and 5w-10w peak power consumption.
 It has no wired network connection, just integrated wireless combo WiFi & Bluetooth, and integrated graphics capable of H265 encoding and decoding.
 It's just fine for HA, a Jellyfin media server, and a few other on-and-off server tasks like video downloading and transcoding.
 I use Watchtower to update my docker containers, which are running inside Proxmox LXC containers.

 Anyway, I wanted to add Bluetooth for connecting to Bluetooth speakers, but I see now that I need to add another container for Music Assistant.

 Regardless, as I was searching for how to connect the Bluetooth from the host, I found not many people had a solution, no solution worked for an LXC container, and most people said it was impossible to do in such a setup.
 The number one solution was to buy an ESP32 and use that as a Bluetooth relay.
 Short story, long...
 I hammered out a fairly simple solution and wrote it up for others to use.

+**notice: audio bluetooth needs more work then whats provided here**

 ---
 ### My Setup